 Sponsor and status

-This resolution was introduced on August 18, 1982, in a previous session of Congress, but was not enacted.
+This resolution was introduced on August 18, 1982, in a previous session of Congress, but it did not receive a vote.

 Senator for California